-The 2012 A4 shows plenty of signs of being a true sport sedan in the way it accelerates, steers, and hunkers down at high speeds; even though it might not be a dynamic rival to the likes of the Infiniti G37 or BMW 3-Series, its stable, planted feel is confidence-inspiring whether you're out on the open road or in urban congestion.
+The 2012 A4 shows plenty of signs of being a true sport sedan in the way it steers, accelerates, and stays tied down at high speeds; even though it might not be a dynamic rival to the likes of the Infiniti G37 or BMW 3-Series, its stable, planted feel is confidence-inspiring whether you're out on the open road or in urban congestion.

 With 211 hp and 258 lb-ft of torque, the 2.0-liter turbocharged four-cylinder churns out 11 more hp and an additional 51 lb-ft of torque over the previous 2.0T engine.
 Peak torque comes on quickly, and it's easy to flat-spot the front tires as a result.
 Manual transmission cars can scoot to 60 mph in 6.4 seconds (it's 6.6 seconds with the automatic); those figures put it in BMW's 328i territory.